charlykso/smart-s/frontend/SETUP_GUIDE.md

 npm run preview
 ```

-This setup guide provides everything needed to get the Smart-S frontend project up and running with a solid foundation for development.
+This setup guide provides everything needed to get the Ledgrio frontend project up and running with a solid foundation for development.